fontforge/fontforge.github.io/en-US/downloads/gnulinux-dl.md

 archive_extension: .tar.gz|.zip
 ---

-Most of the GNU+Linux distributions have packages for fontforge, but these will often be a quite old.
+Most GNU+Linux distributions have packages for FontForge, but these are often quite outdated.
 If you want the latest FontForge, these are your options:

 ### AppImage